 The National Oesophago-Gastric Cancer Audit (NOGCA) provided the surgical outcome information for the 2018 publication.
 The Audit was designed to look at the way NHS trusts manage patients with stomach or oesophageal cancer in England and Wales.

-This website also contains the number of operations that individual surgeons have performed on patients diagnosed with stomach or oesophageal cancer between 1 April 2012 and 31 March 2015.
-The outcomes of these operations are also provided in terms of what proportion of patients died within 30-day and 90-days of the operation (postoperative mortality rates).
+This website contains the number of operations that individual surgeons have performed on patients diagnosed with stomach or oesophageal cancer between 1 April 2014 and 31 March 2017.
+The outcomes of these operations are also provided in terms of what proportion of patients died within 30 days and 90 days of the operation (post-operative mortality rates).

-This year we collected data on 6834 patients and published outcome information on 41 specialist cancer centres (NHS trusts) and 203 consultants.
-Differences in the postoperative mortality rates of the cancer centres (NHS trusts) and the surgeons were examined using funnel plots.
+This year, we collected data on 6377 patients and published outcome information on 37 specialist cancer centres (NHS trusts) and 198 consultants.
+Differences in the post-operative mortality rates of the cancer centres (NHS trusts) and the surgeons were examined using funnel plots.
 These plots are a widely used method to graphically present surgical outcomes and enable people to see whether the outcomes are within the expected range given the overall national rate.

 The results show that the 30-day and 90-day postoperative mortality rates for all NHS trusts and surgeons were within the range expected taking into account the variation in patients treated.